kalekundert/wellmap/docs/file_format.rst

   # Indicate how many columns there are.
   [col.'1,2,...,4']

+.. _icol:

 [icol.1]
 ========
-Similar to `[col.1]`, but "interleaved" with the column to the left or right of it.
+Similar to `col`, but "interleaved" with the column to the left or right of it.
 This layout is sometimes used for experiments that may be sensitive to neighbor effects or slight gradients across the plate.

 .. rubric:: Example: